planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 -   **Tripwire:** stout twine between two trees around the bandit camp sets off a crude tin-can alarm. *Difficulty 4, alerts the bandits.*

-Parties may come up with other ways to escape or avoid traps, and you should reward creative ideas instead of forcing them to play out the trap as written.
+Clever parties may come up with alternate ways to escape or avoid traps, Reward these creative ideas instead of forcing them to play out the trap as intended.

 An obvious “trap” such as an open pit or lava pool is more of a Hazard the party may just choose to avoid.
 Some are still irresistible to overly curious parties.
 This is also true of already-known proper hidden traps, which simply turn into Hazards.